taltonji2/PreReqChecker/README.md

 Takes three arguments:
 - An adjlist input file
-- A needtotake input file
+- A needtotake input file (target course ID, number of courses took, taken course ID's)
 - An output file

 returns the course ID of the courses required to reach target.